top of page

 Available Poultry

 Please click on the selection you're interested in for detailed information.
-Please read full description prior to placing your order, thank you! **Please note, due to the rapid spread of Avian Flu across the country, no poultry sales are planned for the 2022 season.**
+Please read full description prior to placing your order, thank you!
+All chicks are started on Organic feed when/where available.

 Frequently Asked Questions